facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/plugins/admonition.md

 ///
 ```

-As with all block plugins, you can always add new classes IDs or other attributes via `$`.
+As with all block plugins, you can always add new classes IDs or other attributes via the `attributes` option.

 ```
 /// note | Some title